Madsemilf/knitbycamilla/README.md

  knitByCamilla's Pattern shop
 </h1>

 Welcome to knitByCamilla, a website showcasing beautiful hand-knit creations by Camilla.
 This website serves as a portfolio to display Camilla's knitting and to get inspired!

-You can also buy pattern to knit your own amazing clothes!
+The Website is still in it's early developing process and is an MVP by itself.

 ## Deployment
 The live version of the website can be accessed at https://knitbycamilla.netlify.app/.